Try a Live Training Session For Free • July 6-11 • FREE

 Why won't my agent put a net listing on the MLS?

-Will a net listing save me commission?
+Does a net listing save money on commission?

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.

-TL:DR:Net listings are legal only in California, Texas, and Florida—everywhere else they’re banned.
+TL:DR: Net listings are legal only in California, Texas, and Florida—everywhere else they’re banned.
 Even in the three legal states, strict disclosure rules apply.
 REALTOR® MLS Policy 7.61 bars net listings from every MLS, so exposure is limited and fiduciary pitfalls are high.

 By